webfansplz/vuejs-challenges/questions/1-hello-word/README.md

 Hello, World!

-In Vue.js Challenges, we use the Vue.js SFC Playground based on [vuejs/repl](https://github.com/vuejs/repl) to coding online.
+In Vue.js Challenges, we use the Vue.js SFC Playground based on [vuejs/repl](https://github.com/vuejs/repl) to code online.

 For this challenge, you will need to change the following code to make the page show "Hello World" correctly.